-The threat of malnutrition and communicable disease, as well as of non-communicable diseases is high in the Thar Desert.
+The threat of malnutrition, constant dehydration and communicable disease, as well as of non-communicable diseases is high in the Thar Desert.
 Frequent droughts bring crop failure and inadequate sanitation to the already difficult lives of villagers.
-Coupled with a lack of healthcare and education surrounding health issues it makes those living the Thar particularly susceptible to disease and premature mortality.
+Coupled with a lack of healthcare, education and financial means surrounding health issues it makes those living the Thar particularly susceptible to disease and premature mortality.

 Thus, healthcare has been one of GRAVIS’ main concerns as we endeavour to improve the lives of those living in the Thar.
 Since our first healthcare programme in late 1980s, we have expanded our area of impact to isolated villages and administered healthcare to thousands.

-GRAVIS Hospital- GRAVIS Hospital- As one of very few rural medical facilities in the area, erves over 200,000.
+GRAVIS Hospital- As one of very few rural medical facilities in the area, our hospital serves over 200,000.
 The unit was established in 2000 with the help of various donors and agencies and is now fully equipped and supported with:

 - 5 full time doctors